alecs297/shitposta/README.md

 # shitposta (the original one)

-Node.js wevserver serving as a semi-private trash bin in the cloud.
+Node.js wenserver serving as a semi-private trash bin in the cloud.

 Basically providing an easy way for serving random files from a folder: images, videos, mostly memes.